camptocamp/stock-logistics-workflow/stock_split_picking_kit/README.rst

 This module adds a new splitting mode to the `stock_split_picking` module.

-The new mode `Quantity of kits` allows to split a transfer by a specified number of kits.
+The new mode `Quantity of kits` allows splitting a transfer by a specified number of kits.
+A new field on the wizard also allows specifying a sort order for the stock moves before splitting the transfer.

+Multi level boms are not supported.

 **Table of contents**